IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

     ```

     Congratulation.
 Now you can use the link **http://[IP]:[port number]** to access your WordPress site.

+    9.1.
+(Optional) If you do not want to use an external link, you can open WordPress on your local machine with limited functionality.
+First, create a proxy on your local machine by running
+    ```bash
+    kubectl proxy
+    ```
+    > **Note 1:** The default port number is 8001.
+You could use --port=[port number] to specify a port.
+    >
+    > **Note 2:** You also can add & at the end to run the proxy in the background.
+    >
+    > **Note 3:** If you are not sure kubectl proxy is running, use the command ps to check your current process status.

+    Now you can use `http://localhost:8001/api/v1/proxy/namespaces/default/pods/[your Wordpress pod name]` to open Wordpress on your local browser.

+    > **Note:** If you use a different port, make sure to change 8001 to your own port number.

 ## Creating a Kubernetes Cluster